DosX-dev/HTML-Guard/README.md

 Add `_` prefix before any attribute so that, `src` becomes `_src`.
 HTML Guard will automatically load this element

+This protection method has 2 advantages:
+ * Pictures and other resources will not be loaded through a static download of the site
+ * Without HTML Guard attributes will not load

 For example:
 ```html
 <img _src="image.jpg" />